PGBSean/Latitude-3580-OpenCore/README.md

 ## Bugs
 - When using Sidecar, after upon disconnecting, Mac will hang, requiring a force reboot.
-- Brightness keys does not work.
-- In some cases, HDMI output won't work.
-Instead, the built-in display flickers.

 ## Tested versions
 > This machine is **Safe to Upgrade**!
 You can upgrade to any macOS available without worrying about stability!
 Just for safe, always use the latest EFI version!